 Given a discrete sample of the model states and parameters at time $j$,

-the EnKF works as a two-step updating scheme: first, each pair of states and parameters is predicted at time $j+1$ using the evolution model in \eqref{Eq:Aug_Dynamics}; then, the augmented vectors are corrected using the Kalman filter observation updating equation, which incorporates the observed data at time $j+1$.
+the EnKF works as a two-step updating scheme: First, each pair of states and parameters is predicted at time $j+1$ using the evolution model in \eqref{Eq:Aug_Evolution}; then, the augmented vectors are corrected using the Kalman filter observation updating equation, which incorporates the observed data at time $j+1$.
 This process is illustrated in Figure~\ref{Fig:EnKF}, and the steps of the algorithm for combined state and constant parameter estimation are outlined in Algorithm~\ref{Alg:EnKF}.

-Note that in the prediction step of Algorithm~\ref{Alg:EnKF}, the function $F$ in line 4 denotes the solution to \eqref{Eq:State_Dynamics} at time $j+1$ and the parameter values are not updated (since $d\theta/dt = 0$ for constant parameters).
-In the observation update, $y_{j+1}$ in line 7 denotes the vector of observed model states, with dimension $m\leq d$, which is perturbed to avoid too low a covariance in the resulting sample \cite{Burgers1998}.
-The updating equation in line 8 corrects the joint predicted sample for each $n$ using the Kalman gain matrix $\mathsf{K}_{j+1}$ and the difference between the perturbed observation $y_{j+1}^n$ and predicted observation $G(z_{j+1}^n)$, where $G$ is the observation model.
-For linear observations, $G(z_{j+1}^n) = \mathsf{P} z_{j+1}^n$ where $\mathsf{P}\in\R^{m\times(d+p)}$ is a projection matrix whose entries corresponding to observed states are 1 and entries corresponding to unobserved states and parameters are 0.
+When working with ODE models, the operator $F$ in the prediction step of Algorithm~\ref{Alg:EnKF} (line 4) denotes the numerical solution to the differential equations model in \eqref{Eq:State_Dynamics} at time $j+1$; the parameter values are not updated during this step.
+In the observation update, $y_{j+1}$ in line 7 denotes the vector of observed model states, with dimension $m\leq d$, which is perturbed to help avoid too low a covariance in the resulting sample \cite{Burgers1998}.
+The updating equation in line 8 corrects the joint predicted sample for each $n$ using the Kalman gain matrix $\mathsf{K}_{j+1}$ and the difference between the perturbed observation $y_{j+1}^{(n)}$ and predicted observation $G(z_{j+1}^{(n)})$, where $G$ is the observation model.
+For linear observations, $G(z_{j+1}^{(n)}) = \mathsf{P} z_{j+1}^{(n)}$, where $\mathsf{P}\in\R^{m\times(d+p)}$ is a projection matrix whose entries corresponding to observed states are 1 and entries corresponding to unobserved states and parameters are 0.
 The posterior ensemble statistics computed in lines 9 and 10 give the mean and covariance, respectively, of the resulting sample at time $j+1$.
-The process repeats sequentially until all available data in the time series is assimilated.
-In this procedure, parameter values are artificially evolved with the aim of converging to a constant.
+The posterior mean for each parameter is taken as its estimate, with uncertainty commonly represented using $\pm2$ standard deviations around the mean.
+The process repeats sequentially until all available data in the time series are assimilated.
+In this procedure, the parameter values are artificially evolved with the aim of converging to a constant.